50 hotels every man should stay at before he dies

 One&Only, Le Saint Géran, Mauritius, A romantic idyll of sugar-white sands and swaying palms, the Mauritius hotel gets its name from the ship Le Saint Géran, whose dramatic nearby sinking was the birth of the story of Paul and Virginie – the local version of Romeo and Juliet.
 Expect iconic colonial architecture and truly exceptional service.

-The Lowell, New York, Stylish, knowing and understated, this boutique spot on the Upper East Side is characterised by discretion, wonderful service and a glamorous clientele.
+The Lowell, New York, United States, Stylish, knowing and understated, this boutique spot on the Upper East Side is characterised by discretion, wonderful service and a glamorous clientele.
 Each room is unique, and each regular has their favourite.
 But all of them are world class and sumptuously finished.

 Eden Rock, St Barths, A society legend ever since French aviator Rémy de Haenen trotted down here with Greta Garbo in the 1950s, this lively spot – sat on its own rocky outcrop amid the sands of the Baie de St Jean – is now one of the best-loved hotels in the Caribbean.

 Mashpi Lodge, Ecuador, A striking minimalist delight embedded in the deep-green canopy of the Choco rainforest, Mashpi sits in the vast nature reserve that shares its name.
-Expect tropical flowers, lush vegetation and a kaleidoscope of exotic wildlife, among gently rushing waterfalls and exquisite views.
+Expect tropical flowers, lush vegetation and a kaleidoscope of exotic wildlife among gently rushing waterfalls and exquisite views.

 Become a Gentleman’s Journal Member?